Author: Tamora Pierce

 Wild Magic is a book that I have adored since I was young and it is my favourite of The Immortals Quartet.
 It is full of exciting characters, heart-warming friendships, as well as plenty of action and adventure.
 Although it falls into the children’s and young adult category, I fully believe that Wild Magic is a book that can be enjoyed by everyone.

-Alternatively you may also enjoy these reviews:
+If you enjoyed this review you may also enjoy these reviews: